US and China: New Possibilities Post-Trump

-Biden’s approach to China will be fundamentally different not because Biden is especially, or even slightly, pro-China, but because his mindset and experiences have shaped a style of leading that is so fundamentally different from Trump’s.
+Although the US China relationship is behind other more immediate initiatives of Biden’s first 100 days in office, Biden’s approach to China will be fundamentally different not because Biden is especially, or even slightly, pro-China, but because his mindset and experiences have shaped a style of leading that is so fundamentally different from Trump’s.
 Where Trump is an ideolog focused on high-level themes— “Make America Great Again,” or “the virus will simply disappear”—Biden is a pragmatist, focused on bringing about positive change.
-While Trump creates ungrounded narratives to suit his political purposes— “trade wars are easy to win” or “masks and social distancing are ineffective against the virus”—Biden is a fact-based leader who surrounds himself with seasoned advisors, and takes their advice.
+While Trump created ungrounded narratives to suit his political purposes— “trade wars are easy to win” or “masks and social distancing are ineffective against the virus”—Biden is a fact-based leader who surrounds himself with seasoned advisors and takes their advice.
 While Trump delegated, with disastrous results, full responsibility for the coronavirus response to states, Biden and his team are already well into the development of an aggressive rational program to defeat the virus.
-Trump’s team continues to be decimated by turnover, even during this transition period, whereas Biden’s transition team and proposed cabinet are being staffed with seasoned professionals.
-Starkest of all, while Trump creates and thrives off conflict, Biden has spent his entire career as a negotiator—first as a congressman who frequently reached across the aisle, and later as Vice-President under Obama, where he deepened his extensive experience in foreign affairs to negotiate and resolve even more conflicts.
+Starkest of all, while Trump created and thrived off conflict, Biden has spent his entire career as a negotiator—first as a congressman who frequently reached across the aisle, and later as Vice-President under Obama, where he deepened his extensive experience in foreign affairs to negotiate and resolve conflicts.

-So how will this relationship play out under a Biden Presidency that is shaped by fact-based decision making, thoughtful advisors and a readiness to negotiate—in so many ways the opposite of Trump’s?
+There are many benefits to be gained by a less hostile relationship with China, so how will this relationship evolve under a Biden Presidency that is shaped by fact-based decision making, thoughtful advisors and a readiness to negotiate—in so many ways the opposite of Trump’s?